Argentine stocks sink 5 pct in global gloom

 The MerVal .MERV index of leading stocks plunged 5.07 percent to 1,491.98 points, its lowest level since late 2005.
 Volume was high at $37 million.
 Of active issues 23 advanced, 110 declined and seven were unchanged.

-Session value leader Telecom (TEC2.BA: Cotización), Argentina's leading telecommunications company, dove 8.9 percent to 6.75 pesos per share.
+Session value leader Telecom (TEC2.BA), Argentina's leading telecommunications company, dove 8.9 percent to 6.75 pesos per share.

 Argentina's sovereign debt fell an average 3.2 percent in over-the-counter trade in Buenos Aires.
 The dollar-denominated Disc bond shed 4.8 percent.